Jack Lew: Budget director

 On July 13, 2010, the White House announced that Lew had been chosen to replace Peter Orszag as director of the Office of Management and Budget (OMB), subject to Senate confirmation.
-During confirmation hearings in the Senate, in response to questioning by Senator Bernie Sanders (I-VT), Lew said that he did not believe deregulation was a "proximate cause" of the 2008 financial crisis: Lew told the panel that "the problems in the financial industry preceded deregulation," and after discussing those issues, added that he didn't "personally know the extent to which deregulation drove it, but I don't believe that deregulation was the proximate cause."
+During confirmation hearings in the Senate, he was asked by Senator Bernie Sanders (I-VT) whether deregulation of Wall Street had contributed significantly to the 2008 financial crisis, Lew told the panel that while "the problems in the financial industry preceded deregulation," he didn't "personally know the extent to which deregulation drove it, but I don't believe that deregulation was the proximate cause."

-On November 18, 2010, Lew was confirmed by the Senate by unanimous consent.
+On November 18, 2010, Lew was confirmed in the Senate by voice vote.

-The $3.7 trillion 2011 budget President Obama unveiled the administration estimated reductions to federal spending deficits by $1.1 trillion over the next decade if adopted and economic assumptions were fully achieved.
+The $3.7 trillion 2011 budget President Obama unveiled the administration included estimated reductions to federal spending deficits by $1.1 trillion over the next decade if adopted and economic assumptions were fully achieved.
 Two-thirds of that estimated reduction would come from spending cuts through a five-year freeze in discretionary spending first announced in Obama's 2011 State of the Union address, as well as savings to mandatory programs such as Medicare and lower interest payments on the debt that would result from the lower spending.
 Tax increases are responsible for the other third of the reduction, including a cap on itemized reductions for wealthier taxpayers and the elimination of tax breaks for oil and gas companies.
 Economist and former financial fraud investigator William K. Black warned that the OMB budget statement prepared under Lew's direction was "an ode to austerity," and that austerity would force the U.S. economy back into recession.